VityaSchel/hlothdev/README.md

 - React, redux
 - ThreeJS, react-three-fiber
 - Material UI
-- Fastify (backend)

 ## How to run it

-Clone this repo, type `npm i`, type `npm start`.
-Since this website requires running backend API that I won't publish for obvoius for me reasons, you'll have to do something with `Failed to fetch` error.
-Remove fetch or run mock server on specified port.
+Clone this repo, type `bun install`, type `bun dev`.

 ## How to build it

-Please don't even try, I would really appreciate you if you won't steal anything from here or modify it...
+Type `bun run build`

 ## What is robots.txt??

-Idk I had one hour before deadline and I decided to entertain myself by putting shit into robots.txt broy
+Idk I had one hour before deadline and I decided to entertain myself by putting some things into robots.txt

-## Why is it so laggy

-Because MaterialUI \<Table \\\> component and 3